How much does healthcare really cost in France?

 Do all doctors charge the same for consultations?

 No!
-Doctors in France are allowed to practice in three different “Sectors”, and each Sector has its pricing.
+Doctors in France can choose to practice inn one of the three different “Sectors”, each with its own pricing.
 Sectors 1 and 2 are said to be approved, while Sector 3 is outside the conventional system.

 Sector 1